 Dr. Shashikant Gupta

-Karen Kuranz has served as the Director of Programs for the Gupta Family Foundation since 2007.
+Karen Kuranz has been a part of the Gupta Family Foundation since 2007.
 Mrs. Kuranz was born into a service-oriented family.
 When she was young, her father ran The Weekend Work Camp, a program that brought young people from middle-class backgrounds and underprivileged city dwellers together to rebuild slum dwellings in inner-city Philadelphia.
 During her teenage years, Mrs. Kuranz participated in this program and as an adult, she became involved in her area’s literacy program, teaching English to a young Mexican mother and helping her obtain her U.S. citizenship.
 She also volunteered for many years at The Kennet Friend’s Home, helping seniors maintain interesting and dignified lives.
 In 1995, Mrs. Kuranz and her husband, John, began volunteering for Habitat for Humanity which took them on three international blitz builds in the Philippines, South Korea, and Mexico.
 Today, much of Mrs. Kuranz’s volunteer work is focused on her Santa Fe, New Mexico community.
-Mrs. Kuranz has also participated in various Gupta Family Foundation-sponsored work projects in the U.S. and abroad and holds a bachelor’s degree in English literature from Widener University.
+Mrs. Kuranz has also participated in various Gupta Family Foundation-sponsored work projects in the U.S. and abroad and holds a BA in English literature from Widener University.

-Melissa Sharan has acted as the corporate secretary of the Gupta Family Foundation for nearly a decade.
-In this role, she is responsible for interaction with grantees on all levels, including initial review of grants, distribution, and tracking funding to grantees.
-Secretary duties also include maintenance of all foundation records, finances, and board of director meetings.
-Ms. Sharan joined Apex CoVantage in 2007 as Office Manager and leverages 35 years of administrative experience managing the Herndon, Virginia, headquarters, along with Apex’s Madison, Wisconsin and Dayton, Ohio offices.
-Prior to joining Apex, Ms. Sharan spent 16 years as Legal Assistant and Office Manager at the law firm of Snead & Mims in Fairfax, Virginia.
-Ms. Sharan attended Draughon Business College in Oklahoma City, Oklahoma, and volunteers as a blood drive coordinator for the American Red Cross.
+Melissa W McQuade has been the corporate secretary of the Gupta Family Foundation for nearly a decade.
+In this role, she handles interactions with grantees on all levels, including initial review of grants, distribution, and tracking funding to grantees.
+Ms. McQuade joined Apex CoVantage in 2007 as Office Manager and leverages 35 years of administrative experience managing the Herndon, Virginia, headquarters, along with Apex’s Madison, Wisconsin office.
+Prior to joining Apex, Ms. McQuade spent 16 years as Legal Assistant and Office Manager at the law firm of Snead & Mims in Fairfax, Virginia.
+Ms. McQuade attended Draughon Business College in Oklahoma City, Oklahoma, and volunteers as a blood drive coordinator for the American Red Cross.